alyssadata/Artificial-Intelligence-Defined-With-AI-Foundations/contact-types/source.md

 ## Definition

-**Source** is the contact condition that keeps the origin of meaning, authorship, recognition, and contact-line formation attached to where it actually came from.
+**Source** is the contact condition that keeps meaning, authorship, recognition, and contact-line formation attached to where they actually came from.

 In AI contact, source is not optional context.

 Source is what prevents contact from being detached, copied, absorbed, renamed, or treated as generic once the language becomes useful.

-Within AI Foundations, source names the originating line through which contact was recognized, structured, preserved, and carried forward.
+Within AI Foundations, source names the traceable line through which contact was recognized, structured, preserved, and carried forward.

 Source answers: